inovex/justcause/docs/usage.rst

 The concept of replications is build into JustCause by design to encourage robust comparisons.

+.. _handling-data:

 Handling Data
 =============
-.. _handling-data

-JustCause uses a generalization of a Pandas :class:`~pandas.DataFrame` for managing your data named :class:`~.CausalFrame`.
+JustCause uses a generalization of a Pandas :class:`~pandas.DataFrame` for managing your data named :class:`~justcause.CausalFrame`.
 A CausalFrame encompasses all the functionality of a Pandas DataFrame but additionally keeps track which columns, besides the ones with special meanings like explained above, are covariates or others.
 This allows to easily access them in a programmatic way.